nodefleet/canopy/bft/bft.md

 Election phase, electing a new leader and potentially unlocking a proposal that was locked in this round.

-# Phase Times and Total Block Time
+# Phase Times and Total Block LastCommitTime

 In NestBFT, block times are managed by setting the duration for each phase in the `config.json` file.
 The initial phase time configurations are as follows: